 Travel Network primarily generates revenues from Direct Billable Bookings processed on our GDS as well as the sale of aggregated bookings data to carriers.
-Airline and Hospitality Solutions primarily generates revenue through upfront solution fees and recurring usage-based fees for the use of our software solutions hosted on secure platforms or deployed through our SaaS platform.
-Airline and Hospitality Solutions also generates revenue through professional service fees and software licensing fees.
+Airline Solutions and Hospitality Solutions primarily generate revenue through upfront solution fees and recurring usage-based fees for the use of our hosted software solutions or deployed through our SaaS and through other professional service fees including Digital Experience ("DX").
 Certain professional service fees are discrete sales opportunities that may have a high degree of variability from period to period, and we cannot guarantee that we will have such fees in the future consistent with prior periods.
+Airline Solutions also generates revenue through software licensing and maintenance fees.